f5devcentral/xcedgedemoguide/README.rst

 Create HTTP LB for lightning deals
 ------------------------------------------------------------

 In this section of Module 3 we will create and use HTTP LB to connect the promo service to the BuyTime Online deployment.
-Open the Service menu and proceed to the **Load Balancers** service.
+Open the Service menu and proceed to the **Multi-Cloud App Connect** service.

 .. figure:: ./assets/httplb-deals_0.png